vmware-tanzu/astrolabe/docs/SPEC.md

 of the Persistent Volumes, mapped to their lower level PEs (FCD, EBS).
 K8S Namespace metadata is provided via an S3 URI.

-### VMWare First Class Disk
+### VMware First Class Disk
-A VMWare First Class Disk represents a VMWare virtual disk (vmdk).
+A VMware First Class Disk represents a VMware virtual disk (vmdk).
 First Class Disks (FCDs are addressable by UUID.
-They have an independent lifecycle from a VMWare virtual machine, unlike traditional VMware disks.
+They have an independent lifecycle from a VMware virtual machine, unlike traditional VMware disks.

 An FCD Protected Entity may be snapshotted.
-The data and metadata of the FCD is available via the S3 URIs as well as via VMWare VADP.
+The data and metadata of the FCD is available via the S3 URIs as well as via VMware VADP.

 The FCD PE is a leaf node.
 It may be copied and restored.